systemPipeR/spsDemo/README.md

 ## About the RStudio Cloud project
 The RStudio Cloud project associated with this submission does not have Workflow and RNAseq module installed.
-These two modules depends heavily on some Bioconductor packages that require more than 1GB of RAM to install and to load, which is not available for a typical free account.
+These two modules depend heavily on some Bioconductor packages that require more than 1GB of RAM to install and to load, which is not available for a typical free account.
 If you have an advanced account and want to try these two modules.
 Follow the app start-up message to install packages and restart